Shizmob/nvltool/README.md

 License
 -------
 nvltool is licensed under the WTFPL.
-See the LICENSE file for moer details.
+See the LICENSE file for more details.

 Disclaimer
 ----------